nhsuk/manage-vaccinations-in-schools/README.md

 # Generate a simple example campaign to stdout
 $ rails generate_example_campaign

-# Generate a flu campaign.
+# Generate an hpv campaign.
 Default is flu.
 $ rails generate_example_campaign type=hpv

 # Get more information about commang usage, including which patient states are